 Zadar’s coastal landscape is breathtaking.
 The city stretches along a picturesque coastline with views of the offshore islands that invite you to explore.
 The proximity to national parks and other exciting attractions makes the city very popular with tourists.
 Of course, we will also introduce you to some of them.

-Krka Waterfalls : Located about an hour’s drive from Zadar, Krka National Park offers stunning waterfalls, hiking trails and beautiful natural scenery.
+Krka Waterfalls : Krka National Park is located about an hour’s drive from Zadar and offers stunning waterfalls, hiking trails, and beautiful natural scenery.
 The park is known for its waterfalls, including the spectacular Skradinski Buk, where you can swim.
-It’s a great place to explore nature and cool off.
+It is a great place to explore nature and refresh yourself.

-Pag Island: Located near Zadar and accessible by bridge, Pag Island is known for its barren, moon-like landscape and famous Pag cheese.
-You can explore the island’s picturesque villages and try local specialties.
+Island of Pag: The island of Pag is located near Zadar and can be reached via a bridge.
+It is known for its barren, moon-like landscape and the famous Pag cheese.
+You can explore the picturesque villages of the island and taste local specialties.

-Nin : The historic town of Nin, about 15 km from Zadar, is famous for its well-preserved old town, considered the smallest cathedral in the world, and for its healing mud baths.
-You can stroll through the narrow streets of the town and enjoy the beaches in the area.
+Nin: The historic town of Nin, about 15 km from Zadar, is famous for its well-preserved old town, which is considered the smallest cathedral in the world, and for its healing mud baths.
+You can stroll through the narrow streets of the city and enjoy the beaches in the area.

-Plitvice Lakes National Park: A little further from Zadar, about 2.5 hours by car, but definitely worth a visit.
-Famous for its turquoise lakes and waterfalls, which can be explored via beautiful wooden walkways, Plitvice Lakes National Park is a UNESCO World Heritage Site and a natural wonder not to be missed.
+Plitvice Lakes National Park : A little further from Zadar, about 2.5 hours by car, but definitely worth a visit.
+Plitvice Lakes National Park is famous for its turquoise lakes and waterfalls, which can be explored on beautiful wooden walkways.
+It is a UNESCO World Heritage Site and is a natural wonder not to be missed.

 The Velebit Mountains: The Velebit Mountains stretch along the Adriatic coast and offer great hiking opportunities and impressive scenery.